wandyezj/Random/writings/thoughts/api_design.md

 [Narayanan, Arvind, and Vitaly Shmatikov.
 "Robust de-anonymization of large sparse datasets."
 2008 ieee symposium on security and privacy.
 IEEE, 2008.][Robust De-anonymization of Large Datasets]

 * It's possible that any exposed data can be correlated with the data sets and individual users revealed

+## Intent

+The intent of this paper is to build a mental model of the purpose and pieces of an API in the readers mind.

+Ideally the readers mind should come away shaped to think about API's as a way to share knowledge with others.

+Calling out each aspect of the API is meant to encourage the reader to think about each aspect independently but also in context of the other aspects.

+The principles are meant to guide thought by providing a place to start when designing an API.
+By no means are the principles exhaustive.

+The references section with its summaries of material are meant to encourage the reader to do their own exploration of the topic.

+Hope you enjoyed the paper!
+I hope to have a video up soon that explores the topic in a more dynamic way.

+`-wandyezj`